 Jane is the founder of Slow Clay Centre and has practiced as a ceramic artist and teacher for over thirty years.
-Her initial training as an art teacher specialising in ceramics led to further training as an apprentice to ceramic artist Andrew Halford in Australia and then to train in a well-respected studio, Shussai-gama, in Japan.
+Her teaching experience includes all levels of learners from pre-school to lecturing in the tertiary sector, public and private.
+Her initial training as an art teacher specialist in ceramics led to further training as an apprentice to ceramic artist Andrew Halford in Australia and then to train in the well-respected Mingei studio, Shussai-Gama, in Japan.

-Jane is a board member of The World Crafts Council – Australia and a member of The International Academy of Ceramics and former board member of Craft Victoria,
+Jane is a board member of The World Crafts Council – Australia, a member of The International Academy of Ceramics and former board member of Craft Victoria.